Last Updated on March 21, 2021 by Julia Wilson

 Keep routines the same and avoid changes where possible.
 Cats are creatures of habit and don’t like change.

 Hide cat-friendly treats around the home for your cat to discover.
-Most pet shops stock games and puzzles which make the cat work for a treat.
+Most pet shops stock games and puzzles that make the cat work for a treat.

 A supply of interactive cat toys, cat trees and shelves and access to windows so the cat can watch the world.